 - "Secondary Market Annuities" ARE NOT annuities.
-They are structured settlement payment rights as defined at IRC 5891(c)(2), which are being misprepresented as annuities.
+They are structured settlement payment rights as defined at IRC 5891(c)(2), which are being misrepresented as annuities.
 It is quite remarkable that Robert Bloink, a professor of tax in the Graduate Program of international Tax and Financial Services at San Diego's Thomas Jefferson School of Law and served as senior attorney at the IRS Office of Chief Counsel missed this, despite demonstrating in the article that they have some knowledge of IRC 5891.

 - Structured settlements are by definition "settlements", the result of a negotiated compromise or so-called "meeting of the minds" [ Contracts 101 professors?]
 A defendant IS NOT found liable.
-In fact many settlement documents expessly state that the Defendant is not admitting liability.
+In fact many settlement documents expressly state that the Defendant is not admitting liability.

 - Settlement agreements are between parties to a lawsuit not with the Court.
 Note that a minor's or infant's settlement, or wrongful death case may require judicial approval of the settlement.

 "The court approval process is necessary because, while the plaintiff has received the right to income under the annuity, the defendant technically owns the annuity contract.
 Through this process, the parties enter into an assignment agreement that is presented to the court, which will approve or deny the transfer based on whether it is in the transferring plaintiff’s best interests".

 - The Defendant "technically" (or actually) does not own the annuity contract, the qualified assignment company does, in most cases.

 - The assignment agreement entered into as part of a structured settlement factoring transaction is not the same as a qualified assignment used at the time the structured settlement is created in the first place, to resolve a lawsuit or dispute.